Skip to main content

 Identifying material topics

-On a periodic basis, Deloitte also follows a formal process to review and revise our list of material topics and impacts.
-The process includes obtaining stakeholder insights about actual and potential, positive and negative impacts on the economy, the environment, people, and human rights through direct interviews, desktop research, and the use of proprietary social listening tools.
-The significance of the actual and potential impacts identified through this process is further assessed to better understand and rank these impacts according to their magnitude, severity, and likelihood.
-The preliminary list of material topics identified through this engagement is refined, scored, and systematically evaluated to arrive at the “significant,” “more significant,” and “fundamental” topics for Deloitte to prioritize in our strategy and reporting.
+Periodically, Deloitte formally reviews and revises our list of material topics and impacts by obtaining stakeholder insights about actual and potential, positive and negative impacts on the economy, the environment, people, and human rights through direct interviews, desktop research, and the use of proprietary social listening tools.
+Deloitte further assesses the actual and potential impacts identified to better understand and rank these impacts according to their magnitude, severity, and likelihood.
+The preliminary list of material topics is refined, scored, and systematically evaluated to arrive at the “significant,” “more significant,” and “fundamental” topics for Deloitte to prioritize in our strategy and reporting.

 The formal materiality assessment process was last undertaken during FY2022.
-In FY2023, we assessed the impacts through regular engagement, consultation, research, and analysis.
-Our ongoing identification and analysis has led us to conclude that the material topics and impacts listed remain unchanged for FY2023.
+In FY2024, we assessed the impacts through regular engagement, consultation, research, and analysis.
+Our ongoing identification and analysis has led us to conclude that the material topics and impacts listed remain unchanged for FY2024.
 However, the relative significance of the impacts has shifted in some cases.
-For example, nature and biodiversity has been reclassified as a more significant topic for Deloitte in FY2023.
+For example, sustainable and responsible supply chain has been reclassified as a more significant topic for Deloitte in FY2024.

 Management of material topics and impacts

-The results of the FY2022 formal materiality assessment, including the prioritized list of material topics, were presented to, and approved by, the WIC and were embedded in Deloitte’s management of ESG matters.
+The results of the FY2022 formal materiality assessment, including the prioritized list of material topics, were presented to, and approved by, the World Impact Council (WIC), the predecessor of PELT, and were embedded in Deloitte’s management of ESG matters.
 The prioritized list of topics does not specifically list human rights as a material impact because human rights considerations are included in many other topics.
-For example, sustainable and responsible supply chain includes Deloitte’s impacts on human rights in supply chain, while the diversity, equity, and inclusion topic addresses equality and non-discriminatory treatment as human rights.
+For example, sustainable and responsible supply chain includes Deloitte’s impacts on human rights in supply chain, while the diversity, equity, and inclusion (DEI) topic addresses equality and non-discriminatory treatment as human rights.
 Please see our Human Rights Statement for the list of human rights Deloitte is committed to advancing.

-Deloitte’s impact extends beyond our direct operations, and includes impacts that could arise from engaging with clients and suppliers that may not fully align with our Purpose and Shared Values.
-Deloitte’s negative impacts as a result of its activities include greenhouse gas emissions contributing to climate change, as well as the creation of electronic waste.
-Deloitte acknowledges these negative impacts and is actively working to mitigate them through internal and external programs, as discussed throughout the 2023 Global Impact Report.
+Deloitte’s impact extends beyond our direct operations and includes impacts arising from the work we do with clients and from our supply chain that may not fully align with our Purpose and Shared Values.
+Deloitte’s negative impacts from our activities include greenhouse gas emissions contributing to climate change and the creation of electronic waste.
+Deloitte acknowledges these negative impacts and is actively working to mitigate them through internal and external programs, as discussed throughout the 2024 Global Impact Report.

 As part of Deloitte’s WorldImpact programs, including WorldClimate, WorldClass, and our global DEI program, Deloitte has established aspirational goals that align with leading practices, frameworks, and benchmarks to help drive positive impacts and reduce negative impacts on stakeholders.
 Performance against these goals is reported annually in the Global Impact Report.